mohamedahmedawad93/promise-pub/README.md

 # promise-pub

-A Python system that reads events of the data.csv and publishes them over rabbitmq.
+A Python webserver that reads events of the `data.csv` and publishes them over rabbitmq.
 This program was developed and tested using python 3.5.2

+The reason behind using aiohttp as the webserver is to prevent multiple data transmission with the consumer at the same time since aiohttp is asynchronus and runs in a single thread.
+This enables us to block the whole server and serve one request at a time.

+This webserver renders its HTML using `aiohttp_jinja2` library

 ## Endpoints